-Yes, you should go back to school at 50 if you want to acquire advanced education to progress in your career, switch careers, or fulfill personal goals.
+Yes, you should go back to school at 50 if you want to acquire advanced education to progress in your career, get a second bachelor’s degree so you can switch careers, or fulfill personal goals.
 Going back to school at 50 can be thought of as an investment.
 Returning to college is an immensely rewarding experience, regardless of age.

 Going Back to College at 50 FAQ

 Yes, a 50-year-old person can go back to college.
 There is no age limit for learning and anyone with the desire to learn can seek college admission.

 There is no age that is too old to go back to school.
 There are educational resources to help older students excel in degree programs.

 Yes, a college dropout can go back to school to continue their degree program.
 This will help open career pathways to new job opportunities and higher earnings.

 Some good careers to start at 50 include health diagnosing and treating practitioners, sales representatives, information technology specialists, health technologists, and technicians.
 The best career for you depends on what you enjoy doing.